 They are used for reasons such as to:

-Problems with Incentives
+Problems With Incentives

 Incentives can be tricky for employers.
 Depending on what is incentivized, employers can encourage teamwork and cooperation or damage it.
 If you provide an individual sales incentive for sales staff, for example, you guarantee that your sales force will not work together to make sales.

 Traditionally, manufacturing companies incentivized productivity or achieving quantity targets.
 They found that unless they added the quality back into the equation, they were delivering shoddy, poor quality parts—although lots of them were delivered.
 Customers want the quality of the product to be part of the equation.

-When you design an incentive program, make sure you are rewarding the actual behaviors that you wish to incentivize.
+When you design an incentive program, make sure that you are rewarding the actual behaviors that you wish to incentivize.
 It is so easy to emphasize the wrong behaviors—often unwittingly.

 How to Provide Incentives